Router comparison: Mesh WiFi vs. standard routers

 As you may see, there are many benefits to using a mesh network over a traditional router.
 Now, we’ll compare the two below.

-Mesh router vs traditional router: A comparative analysis
+Mesh system vs. router: A comparative analysis

 Choosing between a mesh router and a traditional router involves understanding key differences in technology and networking that can impact your experience.
-We’ll explore four critical areas: coverage and range, performance and speed, setup and use and overall cost.
+Mesh systems emphasize scalability and whole-home coverage, while traditional routers focus on straightforward, cost-effective internet access.

 Coverage and range